 “This is cool,” I thought.
 “Why do people freak out about Death Road?
 I can do this, no problem.”

 But, after a couple of hours, we made it to the original, unpaved Death Road.
-Oh, man…I will never be the same.
-Bouncing over pebbles and rocks battered my wrists and knees.
+And, man…I will never be the same.
+Bouncing over pebbles and rocks shattered my wrists and knees.
 I never let go of the brakes, and my palms got sore from gripping the handlebars so tightly.
 Even though I was inching down the road, I was still convinced I was going to fall off my bike and topple down the hill.

 Of course, my group mates flew down the road without any problem.
 Whenever they stopped, it would take me at least two minutes to catch up to them.
 Thankfully, they were good sports about waiting for me.

 Somehow, I made it through four hours of biking without falling.
 If I didn’t believe in miracles before, I do now.